 Abuse can happen regardless of socio-economic status, race, sexual orientation, gender, or age.
 If you are being harmed by a partner, help is available 24 hours a day 7 days a week.
 Leaving an abusive partner or seeking legal protection can be a difficult and potentially dangerous time.
-You may want to discuss your situation and create a safety plan with a domestic violence organization and a knowledgeable attorney.
+You may want to discuss your situation and create a safety plan with a domestic violence organization and a knowledgeable domestic violence lawyer.

 If you have experienced abuse, there are two main types of civil legal relief you can seek in Maryland courts: Protective Orders and Peace Orders.

 Protective Orders and Peace Orders

 Peace Orders and Protective Orders are both forms of legal protection issued by a judge, and order a person to refrain from certain acts.
 If you obtain either type, a judge will often order that an abuser stop abusing you, stay away from you, and not make any type of contact with you.
 The type of court order you are eligible to obtain depends on the relationship you have with the person abusing you.

 A Protective Order is issued when the petitioner (alleged victim) and respondent (alleged abuser) have some type of domestic relationship.
 In Protective Orders, judges can also order more types of relief, including awarding temporary custody, ordering the abuser to leave the home, awarding possession of property, and ordering the abuser to surrender any firearms.

 For Peace Orders, the relationship between the petitioner and respondent is not a factor.
 A Peace Order is for anyone experiencing problems with someone they are not in a domestic relationship with, including a person they are casually dating, a neighbor, a stranger, and so on.

 Where Do I File?